mwcproject/docs/restore_from_seed_cli-wallet.md

   * [Restore and wipe Chaindata](#Restore-and-wipe-Chaindata)

 ## Preamble
+Before you start, make sure your Software is up to date!

 Some errors might require you to restore your Wallet from Seedphrase.
 If you have a transaction Error and can't seem to resolve it, restoring from Seed is the way to go!